-If you have a long, rectangular room and you want it to feel more cozy, you can use a warm color, or a darker value, on the walls to make those walls advance toward you.
+If you have a long, rectangular room and you want it to feel cozier, you can use a warm color, or a darker value, on the walls to make those walls advance toward you.

-For this reason, using warm colors can make a large unwelcoming space feel warm and cozy.
+For this reason, using warm colors can make a sizeable unwelcoming space feel warm and cozy.

-3. Using room color psychology to effect the temperature of a room
+3. Using room color psychology to affect the temperature of a room

-In the photo below you know it’s hot outside simply because your on a warm sunny beach.
-But this room feels cool as a cucumber because of it’s light and cool color pallet of cream, blue and taupe.
+In the photo below you know it’s hot outside simply because you are on a warm sunny beach.
+But this room feels cool as a cucumber because of its light and cool color pallet of cream, blue, and taupe.